alfski/lg-biodigital/README.md

 ## Client setup

-Using the LG CMS create a Scene which has each screen (L3, L2, L1, C, R1, R2, R3) running a full screen browser with this URL like this.
-Until the fov can be set, I'd start with a yaw offset of about 67 for each screen.
-So: +-67, 134, 201.
+In the Galaxy CMS create a Scene which has each screen (L3, L2, L1, C, R1, R2, R3) running a full screen browser with this URL -

 ```
 http://HOST/PATH/lg-biodigital/client.html?yaw=67
 ```

+Until the fov can be set, I'd start with a yaw offset of about 67 for each screen.
+So: +-67, 134 & 201.

-You can override the ws relay address in ```config.js``` with a URL parameter.
-For example,
+You can override the websocket relay address in ```config.js``` with a URL parameter.

 ```
 http://HOST/PATH/lg-biodigital/client.html?yaw=67&ws=ws://192.168.0.2:3000/relay
 ```

+## Notes

+* Models can take 30-60 seconds to load completely, especially the animated ones.

+* try Play/Stop timeline for scenes like 'Beating Heart' and 'Running Man'.

+* Play currently beings at the start of the cycle.

+* Toggle Spin does a simple axial rotation.

+* Toggle Laydown flicks between a preconfigured camrra pose with Z axis rotated (you can't do this from keyboard/mouse) and a normal 'upright' pose.

+* The clients have input disbled

 --
 Andrew (Alf) Leahy